 - Don’t drink your calories.
 Beverages tend not to be filling and allow you to consume more calories than you realize.
 Drink water instead.

 - Have an afternoon cup of soup.
 A primary diet killer is being hungry.
 A cup of soup tends to be low calorie and curbs hunger.
+Now, soup being produced and sold in canned form might have created a new market and made it readily available.
+People who can’t invest time to cook, can adopt such alternatives.
 Your “progress” may be slower in the first month, but your consistency will produce better results over the course of 6-12 months.

 - Eat a high fiber diet.
 Fiber works to slow the absorption of sugar and slows digestion which leads to feeling satisfied longer.